jessicamarcus/buspredictor/doc/techspec.md

             in view (class: ddlAgency), data-bind foreach: allAgencies, display only agencyTitle

 User selects an agency =>
+    ddl_agencies change event calls jquery listener
         BuspredictorViewModel.ddlAgency_change()
-        for selectedAgency in BuspredictorViewModel.allAgencies
-            if routes[] exists do nothing
+            with the BuspredictorViewModel.stopPicker.selectedAgency from BuspredictorViewModel.allAgencies
-            if routes[] does not exist
+                if BuspredictorViewModel.stopPicker.selectedAgency.routes[] does not have items
                     NextbusService.getRouteList()
-                create new observable array selectedAgency.routes[]
-            populate view for ddlRoutes with selectedAgency.routes[]
+                        push each route in agency into observable array BuspredictorViewModel.stopPicker.selectedAgency.routes[] populate view for ddlRoutes with BuspredictorViewModel.stopPicker.selectedAgency.routes[]

 User selects a route =>
     BuspredictorViewModel.ddlRoutes_change()
-        for selectedRoute in selectedAgency.routes[]
+        for BuspredictorViewModel.stopPicker.selectedRoute in BuspredictorViewModel.stopPicker.selectedAgency.routes[]
             if stops[] exists do nothing
             if stops[] does not exist
                 NextbusService.getRouteConfig()
                     success:
-                        create observable array selectedRoute.stops[] - // These are stop DEFINITIONS (ie, the real stop data) create observable array selectedRoute.directions[]
+                        create observable array BuspredictorViewModel.stopPicker.selectedRoute.stops[] - // These are stop DEFINITIONS (ie, the real stop data) create observable array BuspredictorViewModel.stopPicker.selectedRoute.directions[]
                             fill with directions -
-                                each direction should be filled with the reference stops (stop nodes that just have id) if direction titles are duplicated, merge all their stops into one direction populate view for ddlDirections with selectedRoute.directions[]
+                                each direction should be filled with the reference stops (stop nodes that just have id) if direction titles are duplicated, merge all their stops into one direction populate view for ddlDirections with BuspredictorViewModel.stopPicker.selectedRoute.directions[]

 User selects a direction =>
     BuspredictorViewModel.ddlDirections_change()
-        for selectedDirection in selectedRoute.directions[]
+        for BuspredictorViewModel.stopPicker.selectedDirection in selectedRoute.directions[]
             route.getStops(direction)
-                if selectedDirection.stops[0] doesn't have a title,
+                if BuspredictorViewModel.stopPicker.selectedDirection.stops[0] doesn't have a title,
-                    getStops(selectedDirection.stops[i])
+                    getStops(BuspredictorViewModel.stopPicker.selectedDirection.stops[i])
-            populate view for ddlStops with selectedDirection.stops.title[]
+            populate view for ddlStops with BuspredictorViewModel.stopPicker.selectedDirection.stops.title[]

 User selects a stop =>
     BuspredictorViewModel.ddlStops_change()